 As an artist, I find my sources in what is around me.
-You can see this in my work.
 How people go about their lives, how a day evolves while I work on a landscape.
-I like drawing and painting directly from nature.
-The Scottish world- it’s people, landscapes and towns, provides me with a steady stream of ideas.
-Within the most ordinary things can often be found beauty or a great idea for a picture.
+I like drawing and painting directly from nature, so my landscapes start on site, before transferring to the studio.
+This world- our people, landscapes and towns, provides me with a steady stream of ideas.
+Within the most ordinary and everyday things that we see can often be found beauty or a great idea for a picture.

-We are Scottish but we are also European.
+We feel Scottish but also European.
 Its art, design, language, culture and ideas have a profound influence.
 Morag and I have visited often, looking and learning.
-Based in my studio in Dumfries, I work steadily throughout the year and for several summers past I have also made the trips to the south of France.
-There I gathered ideas for new paintings.
-For a month last summer, I took my paint and some canvases to the south of France to try my hand on site.
-I found that the climate was encouraging.
-It was a challenging, rewarding and productive experience.
+I have a studio in Dumfries where I create throughout the year and for several summers past I have also drawn and painted in the south of France.

 Getting to know John and Morag when I was a young man helped to give me the confidence and determination to become an artist.
 They were good people to know- strong, outward looking and confident.
-I went to Art School (GSA) between 1970 and 1974 and I’ve been fortunate in that I’ve been involved in art one way or another ever since- teaching, making and exhibiting.
+I went to Art School (GSA) in the ’70s and I’ve been fortunate in that I’ve been involved in art one way or another ever since- teaching, making and exhibiting.
 I have shown at various juried shows- the RGI (Glasgow), SSA (Edinburgh), VAS and RSW (Edinburgh).My work’s also been at the RSA open (Edinburgh) and in a number of joint and solo shows.
 I have a studio in Dumfries.

-Click here to see information on my current exhibition -” People and Places”
+Click here to see information on my recent exhibition -” People and Places”

 A Gallery of Dougie’s work